cncf/glossary/content/en/pod.md

 _sidecar_ (containers) that handle network traffic routing for the main container (see [service mesh](/service-mesh/)), or containers collecting logs in conjunction with each container.

-Operators can also set per-pod resource limits, allowing services within a pod to share resources but to limit (without taking away resources from other pods).
+Memory and CPU allocation can be defined either on a pod level, allowing the containers inside to share resources in a flexible way, or per container.